 Father Charles Nerinckx, the clerical founder for the Friends of Mary at the Foot of the Cross, lived at St. Charles from 1812 until 1824 and moved to the present Motherhouse location in 1824.
 One half of his cabin which he built was brought to the Motherhouse from Little Loretto at St. Charles in 1895.

-Other historic buildings include the Church of the Seven Dolors which was rebuilt during the Civil War (1860-1863) after fire destroyed the original building and the Auditorium (1886) which is currently being renovated into a new Heritage Center and Archives.
+Other historic buildings include the Church of the Seven Dolors, which was rebuilt during the Civil War (1860-1863) after fire destroyed the original building, and the Auditorium (1886), which has been renovated into a new Heritage Center and Archives.
 St. Joseph Infirmary (1947) is home for retired and ill Loretto members.

-The Stations of the Seven Dolors (1911), a large outdoor set, flank the sidewalk approach to the Cemetery where Charles Nerinckx, Mary Rhodes, Ann Havern, and Christina Stuart are buried as well as hundreds of Lorettos.
+The Stations of the Seven Dolors (1911), a large outdoor set, flank the sidewalk approach to the cemetery where Charles Nerinckx, Mary Rhodes, Ann Havern and Christina Stuart are buried as well as hundreds of Loretto Sisters.
 The Slave Memorial honors those slaves brought to the Motherhouse as part of the dowries of novices.
 At the crest of a hill is the AIDS Garden, a memorial to persons who have died of AIDS.
 It is both a tribute and a reminder to work for justice and act for peace in whatever circumstance we find ourselves.

 Farm, Land and Conservation

 History and Virtual Tour